Your blueprint for effective storytelling

 Storytelling is the art of using words, images, sounds, or other mediums to convey a narrative.

-It is a fundamental aspect of human communication that has been utilised for centuries to share experiences, pass down knowledge, and connect with others on an emotional level.
+It is a fundamental aspect of human communication that has been used for centuries to share experiences, pass down knowledge, and connect with others on an emotional level.

-Storytelling can take various forms, including oral traditions, written narratives, visual storytelling in films or pictures, and digital storytelling in the modern age.
+Storytelling can take various forms, including the spoken word, written narratives, visual storytelling in films or pictures, and digital storytelling in our modern world.

 Why is storytelling so valuable in school marketing?